Lioo7/Book-Library/README.md

 - **Update**: Allows users to modify the details of existing books.
 - **Delete**: Enables users to remove books from the library.

+## Getting Started
-To use the system, configure the database details in the `config.php` file and access `book_library.php` through a web server.
+To use the system, follow these steps:

+1. Create the required database and configure the details in the `config.php` file.
+2. Run the "initialize.php" file for the first time to set up the necessary tables and initial data.
+3. Access the Book Library Management System by opening `book_library.php` through a web server.

+This system provides a user-friendly interface for efficiently managing your book library.
+Start organizing and tracking your books today!